bacf5/fact-attack/README.md

 -----

-I know my code doesn't respect much about DRY principle and stuff.
-I was mainly experimenting to become more familiar with SwiftUI and Xcode
+I was mainly experimenting to become more familiar with SwiftUI and Xcode.

 Ciao.